christheblog/dataflow/README.md

 ## Description

-This project intends to provide me a playground to experiment in Scala what can be done with dataflow variables, and experiment which kind of data structure we can build.
+This project intends to provide me a playground to experiment in Scala what can be done with dataflow variables, and experiment which kind of data structure we can build on the top of them.
-The current implementation is an on-going work, and there is no plan at the moment to make a library.
+The current implementation is an on-going work, and there is no plan at the moment to make a proper library.
 I am just sharing it in case you are curious about the topic.

 This work has been largely inspired by the excellent book "Concept, Techniques and Models of Computer Programming" from Peter VanRoy and Seif Haridi.
-You can experiment the power of dataflow variables within the OZ language, but the lack of modern tools and IDE like eclipse or ItelliJ plugins make the learning curve a bit steep.
+You can experiment the power of dataflow variables within the OZ language, but it lacks modern tools and IDE.

-Dataflow variables can be written only once, and are blocking when trying to read them if they are unbound.
+Dataflow variables can be assigned only once, and are blocking when trying to read them if they are unbound.

 ## Example